Teaching with Software

 My Bias: I think our older children benefit more from this medium than younger.
 Our 3rd through 8th graders need a reason to keep coming to Sunday School.
 Computers rock that reason!
 They are in the midst of forming an opinion about the church.
 Give it a computer lab boost.
 So if your schedule or budget forces you to make a choice...lean toward the older kids.
 On the other side, I prefer to have Jr and Sr Highs as my teaching assistants than as my "students".
 Jr Highs would give Jesus himself a hard time.

 I hope this "Getting Started" overview helps.
 I appreciate the opportunity rotation.org has given me to share my passion for teaching with software.
 I hope you enjoy the 17 programs I have created and now donated.
 I had a blast making them.
 See them here.

 P.S.
 The photos in this article come from the Sunday School Computer Workshop that I set up and taught in during an interim associate pastor position in Bradenton FL.
 We themed and called it our "Bible Surf Shack."

 Who is Neil MacQueen?

 Neil is a Presbyterian minister specilizing in Christian education.
 He is one of the founders of the Workshop Rotation Model and Rotation.org.
-A year after launching the model in his church, he began experimenting with computers in the classroom.
-In 1996 he created Sunday Software Inc. A year later started Rotation.org which eventually became an independent non-profit run by volunteers.
+A year after launching the Rotation model in his church, he began experimenting with computers in the classroom.
+In 1996 he created Sunday Software Inc. A year later he started Rotation.org which eventually became an independent non-profit run by volunteers.
 In 2015 Rotation.org's leaders invited Neil to become the site's webmaster, and later its lead writer.
 In 2020 Neil donated his software as a thank you to Rotation.org's supporting members.